cocos-creator/docs-3d-deprecated/en/scripting/access-node-component.md

 }
 ```

 This code declares a `player` property in `properties`, the default value is `null`, and its object type is specified as `Node`.
 This is equivalent to declaring `public Node player = null;` in other languages.
-After the script is compiled, this component looks like this in the **Property Inspector**:
+After the script is compiled, this component looks like this in the **Inspector** panel:

 ![player-in-inspector-null](access-node-component/player-in-inspector-null.png)

-Then you can drag any node on the __Hierarchy Manager__ to the `Player` control:
+Then you can drag any node on the __Hierarchy__ panel to the `Player` control:

 ![player-in-inspector](access-node-component/player-in-inspector.png)